 Today we are excited to share some classic books every teenage girl should read.
-From forbidden romances, to racism and war, these books will immerse your teen into entirely different worlds giving them perspective they cannot receive in this day and age.
+From forbidden romances to racism and war.
+These books will immerse your teen into entirely different worlds giving them a perspective they cannot receive in this day and age.

 Wuthering Heights by Emily Bronte